Kbitt/classy-vuex/README.md

 }
 ```

-A store can then be created as such (required for modules to work correctly):
+A store can then be created with the `createStore` function.
+This creates a new instance of `Vuex.Store` and setups up the required metadata. **NOTE: DO NOT CALL `new Store(...)` directly, decorated modules will not work correctly.**

 ```typescript
 export const store = createStore(Todos)